 Note: fleet starts and division groupings are subject to change each year.
 Please consult the Sailing Instructions for the official list of fleets and classes.

-The C&C 27 is one of the Club’s larger one-design and PHRF keelboat racing fleets.
-There are ~30 C&C 27s at NSC with 10-12 boats out regularly racing.
+The C&C 27 is one of the Club’s largest one-design and PHRF keelboat racing fleets.
+There are 30+ C&C 27s at NSC with 10-12 boats out regularly racing in one-design, and many also race on Thursday night in PHRF & JAM.

 An ideal racer and cruiser for the Ottawa river, the C&C 27 remains a classic Canadian sailboat and was one of the best production boats ever built by C&C Yachts.
 The C&C 27 is a masthead rig with a large overlapping Genoa and a high-aspect ratio mainsail.
 Downwind the large spinnaker is gybed end to end and can be launched from the fore hatch.
 The crew is typically comprised of 5-6 people; a helm, two middle and two foredeck hands.